dmaccormac/treelaunch/README.md

 	Attribute	Required?
 Info
 	---------	---------	------
-	Name		Required 	Shown in Tree as Item Name.
+	Name		Required 	Shown in Tree as Group Name.
-	Icon		Optional	Path to PNG icon file to be used for the item.
+	Icon		Optional	Path to PNG icon file to be used for the Group.

 ### \<Item\> Tag
 The *Item* tag is used to create items which are essentially commands to be executed, usually along with additional customized parameters, and an optional Icon.

-The 'Item' tag has four attributes as follows:
+The *Item* tag has four attributes as follows:

 	Attribute	Required?
 Info
 	---------	---------	------